aruba/pyhpesse/README.md

 # Additional Usage Examples

 The following section of the readme contains a few example scripts.
 There are many different ways to script and also many different available functions within the SSE API which is always expanding.

+> [!WARNING]
+> Never expose your credentials directly in your scripts.
+The below examples are just examples for completeness.

 ## Make a new Tunnel
 This example script makes a new tunnel based on parameters below and if the location does not exist, it will create it.